ryanburnette/airports-api/README.md

-# Far Almanac Airports API
+# FAR Almanac Airports API

 The goal of this API is for some basic data about any airport to be available anytime.